adamhodson/nodeboiler/README.md

 [See the awesome people!](https://github.com/poeticninja/hapi-ninja/graphs/contributors)

 ## Credits
+Initial boilerplate strucutre and inspiration to Poetic Ninja.
 Credit goes to all of the open source code that people have made available.

 #### License